 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
-The Council's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing.
+The Council's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing, subject to holding a minimum investment balance of £10m.

-The Council has an increasing CFR due to the capital programme, but reducing investments and will therefore be required to borrow up to £25m over the forecast period.
+The Council has an increasing CFR due to the capital programme, but reducing investments and will therefore be required to borrow up to £16m over the forecast period.
+It is proposed to source this from other Local Authorities for the approximately 10 year period required.

-CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Council's total debt should be lower than its highest forecast CFR over the next three years.
-Table 1 shows that the Council expects to comply with this recommendation during 2017/18.
+CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Authority's total debt should be lower than its highest forecast CFR over the next three years.
+Table 1 shows that the Council expects to comply with this recommendation during 2016/17.